Lenny Waronker

 Lenny Waronker (born October 3, 1941) is an American record producer and music industry executive.
 As the president of Warner Bros.
-Records, and later, as the co-chair of DreamWorks Records, Waronker was noted for his commitment to artists and his belief that "music, not money, was still number one."
+Records, and later, as the co-founder and co-chair of DreamWorks Records, Waronker was noted for his commitment to artists and his belief that "music, not money, was still number one."
+In 2025, Waronker was inducted into the Rock and Roll Hall of Fame in the Ahmet Ertegun Award category for non-performing industry professionals.

 Early life and education

-Waronker was born to a Jewish family in 1941 in Los Angeles, California, United States, and grew up in Pacific Palisades, California.
+Waronker was born in 1941 in Los Angeles, California and grew up in Pacific Palisades, California.
+He is Jewish.
 His father, Simon Waronker, a classical violinist, performed with the 20th Century Fox Orchestra from 1936 through 1939, and served as the orchestra's contractor at the studio from 1939 to 1955.
 When Waronker was 13, his father founded Liberty Records (he was the inspiration for one of the Chipmunks being named "Simon").
-With a roster that included Julie London, Johnny Burnette, Eddie Cochran, The Chipmunks, Bobby Vee, Jan and Dean, Johnny Duffy and the Ventures, Liberty became one of the most successful independent labels of the post-World War II period.
+With a roster that included Julie London, Johnny Burnette, Eddie Cochran, The Chipmunks, Bobby Vee, Jan and Dean, Johnny Duffy, the Ventures and the Fleetwoods, Liberty became one of the most successful independent labels of the post-World War II period.
 Liberty's first release was an orchestral composition entitled "The Girl Upstairs" by Lionel Newman.
 Newman's nephew Randy Newman and Waronker – raised in the same neighborhood – were close friends.
 They frequently visited the Liberty Records office, where they would watch recording sessions and study studio personnel.
 Waronker had little interest in becoming a musician, and gravitated instead towards production.
 "I remember going to Randy's house and saying 'why don't we figure out the arrangement for some standard?'
 And it was just amazing: He'd take any odd standard song and he'd sit down and mess with it and come up with a pop arrangement," he said in a 1994 interview with Billboard.